Total Distance: 42.5 km

 I got out at a vacant campsite on a point at the south end of the lake, took off my soaked T-shirt, dug into my dry bag, and put on a dry fleece.
 That act alone was a game-changer; my spirits were instantly lifted.
 After downing a couple of peanut butter and honey wraps, all was good in the world again.

 Erables Lake (French for Maple Lake) is large and quite beautiful.
 Unfortunately, the weather wasn't great and paddling north on it against a headwind, it just wasn't giving me the warm fuzzies.
 I had to tack back and forth as I struggled northward against a steady wind.
-It was also oddly unoccupied.
-All the campsites appeared to be vacant.
+Most of the sites were oddly unoccupied for a long weekend.
 Eventually, the lake decided to be kind to me when the wind died off upon reaching the northern bay.